Sorong Regency

-Sorong Regency (Kabupaten Sorong) is a regency of Southwest Papua province of Indonesia.
-It covers an area of 13,075.28 km2, and had a population of 70,619 at the 2010 Census, and 118,679 at the 2020 Census; the official estimate as at mid 2021 was 121,963.
+Sorong Regency (Kabupaten Sorong) is a regency of the Southwest Papua province of Indonesia.
+It covers an area of 13,075.28 km2, and had a population of 70,619 at the 2010 Census, and 118,679 at the 2020 Census; the official estimate as of mid-2024 was 129,669 (comprising 67,118 males and 62,551 females).
 Its administrative centre is the town of Aimas.
-Sorong Regency surrounds Sorong City (Kota) on the landward side; the city is administratively independent of the Regency; Sorong City has an airport, Sorong Airport, which also serves the Regency.
+Sorong Regency surrounds Sorong City (Kota) on the landward side; the city is administratively independent of the Regency and is not included in the above statistics; Sorong City has an airport, Sorong Airport, which also serves the Regency.

 Geography

 Sorong Regency is one of the regencies which is administratively included in the territory of the new Southwest Papua Province.
 Sorong Regency is located at 00° 33' 42” - 01° 35' 29" South Latitude and 130° 40' 49" - 132° 13' 48” East Longitude.

-Administrative Districts
+Administrative districts

-At the time of the 2010 Census, the Sorong Regency was divided into eighteen administrative districts (kecamatan).
+At the time of the 2010 Census, the Sorong Regency was divided into eighteen administrative districts (distrik).
 However, since 2013 Moraid District has been transferred to the expanded Tambrauw Regency, while thirteen additional districts have been created in Sorong Regency by the division of existing districts.
-Thus Sorong Regency now comprises thirty districts (kecamatan), tabulated below with their populations at the 2010 Census and at the 2020 census, together with the official estimates as at mid 2021.
+Thus Sorong Regency now comprises thirty districts (kecamatan), tabulated below with their populations at the 2010 Census and 2020 Census, together with the official estimates as of mid-2024.

-The table also includes the location of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district and its post code.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 231 rural kampung and 26 urban kelurahan), and its postcode.

+While the areas given above for the districts are exactly as given in BPS official statistics, they are highly questionable (note the repetition of certain values).

-Notes: (a) the area and 2010 population of the new districts are included with the figures for the districts from which they were separated. (b) Salawati Selatan District and Salawati Tengah District are situated on the island of Salawati and are thus geographically part of the Raja Ampat island group.
-(Conversely, Salamati District and Salawati Timur District - the latter now called Moisegen district - do not lie on Salawati Island, but on the Papuan 'mainland'.)
-Note particularly that Raja Ampat Regency also contains a district on Salawati Island which is also named "Salawati Tengah".
+Notes: (a) the 2010 population of the new districts is included with the figures for the districts from which they were separated. (b) includes 1 kelurahan (Makbon - the district centre). (c) Notwithstanding the names, Salawati District and Salawati Timur District - the latter now called Moisigin district - do not lie on Salawati Island, but on the Papuan 'mainland'. (d) comprises 4 kelurahan (Katinim, Mararan, Majener, and Matawolat) and 3 kampung. (e) comprises 3 kelurahan (Makbalim, Makbosun, and Mayamuk) and 8 kampung. (f) Salawati Selatan District and Salawati Tengah District are situated on the island of Salawati and are thus geographically part of the Raja Ampat island group.
+Note particularly that Raja Ampat Regency also contains a district on Salawati Island which is confusingly also named "Salawati Tengah". (g) the 2010 population of the new Salawati Tengah District is included with the figure for Salawati Selatan District from which it was separated. (h) comprises 11 kelurahan (Aimas, Klabinain, Klafma, Klaigit, Malagusa, Malasom, Malawele, Malawili, Mariat Gunung, Mariat Pantai, and Warmon) and 3 kampung. (j) comprises 7 kelurahan (Jamaimo, Klamalu, Klamasen, Klaru, Klasukuk, Maklalut, and Mariyai) and 4 kampung.